-It also eliminates a requirement to return a license to DCP, and a related process for dealing with a lost or destroyed license that cannot be returned to DCP upon the license's expiration.
+It also eliminates a requirement to return a license to DCP, and a related process for dealing with a lost or destroyed license that cannot be returned to DCP when it expires.

 By law, a person with a state license must also apply for a municipal closing-out sale license.
 The bill eliminates a requirement that town clerks, when all local license fees are paid, record the state license.